106 Marlborough

 106 Marlborough (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership

-Louis Dennett was a dentist.
-He remodeled 106 Marlborough into a residential apartment on the fourth floor and medical offices on the first three floors.
-He maintained his offices there, along with several other dentists; he and his wife continued to live in Wellesley.
-From about 1935 to 1937, the apartment was occupied by Dr. Philip Edwin Adams, a dentist, who also maintained his office there.
+From about 1935 to 1937, the apartment was occupied by Dr. Philip Edwin Adams, a dentist, who also maintained his office in the building.
 He had lived at 74 Fenway in 1934.
 He moved to an apartment at 12 Commonwealth in 1938.
 He married in that year to Ethel Marie Sanford and by 1939 they were living in an apartment at 196 Beacon.
 He continued to maintain his office at 106 Beacon.

 In January of 1941, the Dennetts acquired 104 Marlborough and from about 1944 made it their home.

 He continued to maintain his offices at 106 Marlborough (along with Dr. Adams and other dentists).
 By 1950, the Dennetts moved their residence to the apartment at 106 Marlborough, and 104 Marlborough became the home of Inez Dennett’s sister, Grace Margaret (Heilbrun) Nolan, the widow of Edmund Patrick Nolan, and their son, Robert L. Nolan.
+They previously had lived in Concord, New Hampshire.

-On October 31, 1952, 106 Marlborough was acquired from Inez Dennett by Meier Karp.
-The Dennetts continued to live in the apartment there until about 1955, when they moved back to 104 Marlborough, joining Mrs. Nolan and her son.
-106 Marlborough remained Louis Dennett’s office until his retirement in 1958.
+The Dennetts continued to live in the apartment at 106 Marlborough until about 1955, when they moved back to 104 Marlborough, joining Mrs. Nolan and her son.
+Louis Dennett continued to maintain his office at 106 Marlborough until his retirement in 1958.

 In March of 1963, the trust applied for (and subsequently received) permission to remodel the property into ten apartments.
 As part of the remodeling, it lowered the front entrance to street level.